-This is quite a difficult question to answer as there are so many factors involved with wind in the real world, gusting, steady and swirling winds all create different effects.
-Most higher specification awnings will have a tested and certified wind rating based on km/h or the Beaufort scale but of course no one is ever really monitoring the wind speed in their back garden or patio to make a judgement on this…
+Generally a self supporting retractable awning wil stand up to wind speeds of around 20mph.
+Most higher specification awnings will have a tested and certified wind rating based on km/h or the Beaufort scale, but of course no one is ever really monitoring the wind speed in their back garden or patio to make a judgement on this…

 Generally, the rule of thumb is that the larger the fabric awning is then the lower the wind rating will be, and consequently more measures need to be put in place to protect and control the awning when it becomes windy.

-The difference between a ‘self-supporting’ retractable fabric awning and a ‘supported’ fabric awning or pergola (which is technically a canopy) is enormous in terms of its resistance to wind.
+The difference between a ‘self-supporting’ retractable fabric awning and a ‘supported’ fabric awning or pergola (which is technically a canopy) is enormous in terms of its resistance to wind andwind is the biggest enemy of an awning, more than rain generally.

 When the front of a projecting awning is supported as well as the back with tracks down the side as well holding the fabric then the forces are spread far more evenly which also helps in the fixing of the awning against the wall structure taking pressure off this area